 What was a random sequence of events becomes your writing religion and suddenly you’re obsessing over the seating arrangements in your local coffee shop rather than doing what you love.

 Humans, especially nerds, are creatures of habit.
 Often, these habits are designed to make the world a predictable place so that our brains can focus on the creative task at hand.
-The reason I continue to end up in TextEdit is because my favorite feature is the lack of features.
+The reason I continue to end up in TextEdit is that my favorite feature is the lack of features.

 Here’s just a slice of one of the preference dialogs in a great writing tool called WriteRoom:

 Do you know what I see?
 I see hours of gleeful distraction tweaking features and defining the perfect writing environment.
-In TextEdit, there are no knobs and dials for me to fuss with in order to optimize my writing experience.
+In TextEdit, there are no knobs and dials for me to fuss with to optimize my writing experience.

 Features create choice and choice is a dangerous distraction and the last place you want to find distraction is in the tool you use to write.
 In TextEdit, I set one preference – body text: Sentinel 15 pt and then I start writing: